 This is grabbed from the ayab screen: the knitting is actually mirrored automatically by the software, so what is shown onscreen is what appears on the knit side of the finished piece.
 Something to keep in mind in situations where placement and direction might have some importance.

 Examining the purl side of the knit, which is facing as one machine knits: the intentionally dropped stitches at the start on both sides are there because I had cast on extra stitches that were outside the parameters of the programmed repeat width.
 The left side edge, next to LKC (left knit carriage) is visibly shorter than the right.
 The two yarns used were of different thicknesses but knit at the same tension.
 The LKC would have merited from a looser tension, and an edge weight on the very last stitch on that side would help with adjusting the length the white edge €œfloats€ from one color change to the other as stripes are created.
-Handling of side floats in striped knitting is dependent on the row height of such stripes.
+The handling of side floats in striped knitting is dependent on the row height of such stripes.

 There are a great number of interesting ribber fabrics that can only be knit by manually changing the ribber settings to slip in both directions, so that the main bed only knits for X # of rows, with the ribber carriage periodically set to knit again.
 If the function happens for an even number of rows at a time and in both directions, the sinker plate for the KC may be altered for use with the ribber in the up position, to knit the main bed stitches only.
 Its change knob should be set to KC I to ensure that the first and last stitch is knit.
 I knit this sample using the altered KC selecting from the right, the KC engaged with the ribber sinker plate selecting from the left.
 I will address the altering process and steps involved in the knitting in a separate post.